 We have more skill at this phase than previously but still struggle with calling ourselves artists.
 (Despite having studio space in our home!)
 And we want to have a clear voice and a unique style that shows through, but we can’t recognize it yet, nor do we know how to find it and develop it further.

-It is at this juncture that we begin to explore phase 3, with a specific emphasis on creating original art.
+Now It is at this point we start to explore phase 3, with a clear focus on creating original art.

 Phase 3: Finding Your Voice – Creating Original Art